 It is of great importance to comprehend the following:

-- Church in India (Christianity) began at the same period as in the case of Church in Rome
+- Church in India (Christianity) began in the same period as in the case of Church in Rome

 - Mar Thoma Syrian Church of Malabar is the part of One, Catholic and Apostolic Church